RobertoPrevato/jekyll-now/_posts/2016-11-11-Comparisons-of-async-await.md

 loop.run_until_complete(main(loop))
 ```

+Like written in the comments above, *async* and *await* keywords are explicit instructions to specify when code execution can continue somewhere else; in other words when the event loop can dedicate itself to other portions of the code.
+When an awaited operation completes, code execution restarts from the await statement.
+This happens transparently for the programmer, handled by the implementation of the event loop.
 In both situations (callbacks or coroutines), the event loop is responsible of firing the right callback, or restart code execution at the right 'await' point, when necessary.
 I agree that coroutines pattern is more convenient and more readable than the callbacks pattern.
 Python community is particularly sensitive and cultured when it comes to code readability, so this is not surprising.

 Note how the C# async / await syntax is similar: